FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 > use a custom hostname,  you must add an A-record pointing to the `IPv4` address of the EC2 instance.

 > [!TIP]
-> Leave the `hostname` field blank for initial deploymemt.
+> Leave the `hostname` field blank for initial deployment.
 Once deployed and you have updated your DNS with
-> the Static IP, update the CloudFormation stack via the AWS console and add the hostname.
-Then run the
+> an A-Record pointing to the Static IP, update the CloudFormation stack via the AWS console and add the hostname.
-> **Clear Proxy Configuration** script as described below.
+> Then run the **Clear Proxy Configuration** script as described below so that the proxy container will generate
+> a new [Lets Encrypt SSL certificate](https://letsencrypt.org/).
+If the hostname entered is not pointing to the
+> Static IP when the proxy container is started, a will fail certificate retrieval, and you will be unable
+> to access the site via the domain name.

 #### `Keypair`
 Choose a `keypair` for SSH Access.
 The `keypair` must exist in the same AWS region where you want to deploy the software.